Table of Contents

 - Wash and rinse the fish inside out.
 Remove any additional undesirable stuff from the rib cage if needed.
 Pat dry fish with a paper towel.

-- Turn the heat to medium, heat a hard-anodized fry pan for 1 minute and then add oil, green onions and ginger.
+- Turn the heat to medium, heat a hard-anodized fry pan for 1 minute, and then add oil, green onions, and ginger.
 Stir for about 10 seconds or till fragrant.

-- Lay fish flat onto the pan, one by one, cook for 2 minutes.
+- Lay fish flat onto the pan, one by one, and cook for 2 minutes.
 Flip the fish and cook for another 2 minutes.

 - Pour braising sauce into the pan in a circular motion.
-Use a mini spatula to scrape sauce bowl if needed.
+Use a mini spatula to scrape the sauce bowl if needed.
 Cover the pan with a lid and cook for 5 minutes.

 - Flip the fish and cook for another 5 minutes.